 Anxiety

 Anxiety disorders are among the most common pediatric psychiatric disorders, affecting 15-20% of youth.
-They are characterized by excessive and difficult to control worry, leading to distress and impairment in daily life.
-Common symptoms include the constant need for reassurance, sleep issues, avoidance of activities, shutting down or outbursts when pushed to engage in group settings.
+They are characterized by excessive and difficult to control worry, which can lead to distress and disruptions in daily life.
+Common symptoms include the constant need for reassurance, sleep issues, avoidance of activities, as well as withdrawing from or feeling overwhelmed in group settings.
 Frequently, a child with anxiety may appear to be shy, worried, home sick or nervous.
+Sometimes they may have pain or other body symptoms or angry outbursts when their anxiety is triggered.
+Young children may have melt downs, and their symptoms of anxiety may not be as clear.
+Older children display more typical symptoms of anxiety,

-Early identification and treatment of anxiety by a healthcare professional is vital.
-Untreated anxiety places youth at higher risk for other challenges, including difficulties in school, strained relationships with adults and peers and substance abuse.
+Early identification and intervention by a healthcare professional are essential when it comes to anxiety in children.
+Untreated anxiety places youth at higher risk for other challenges, including difficulties in school, strained relationships with adults and peers and an increase likelihood of a substance use disorder.

 Common Types of Anxiety Disorders: